2020 AATF Summer Scholarships

 * L’utilisateur de la langue au niveau C1 est autonome.
 Il est capable d’établir une communication aisée et spontanée.
 Il possède un répertoire lexical large et peut choisir une expression adéquate pour introduire ses commentaires.
 Il produit un discours clair, bien construit et sans hésitation qui montre l’utilisation maîtrisée des structures.

-Francophonia Nice offers AATF members five scholarships to their program.
+Francophonia Nice is offering AATF members six scholarships to their program.
 The scholarships cover a two-week program with 25 hours of training, lectures, evening culinary experiences, and excursions to discover the Riviera.
-The program will cover the last week of June and the first week of July, although other dates may be possible.
+The program will cover approximately the last week of June through mid July, specific dates to be determined once candidates have been selected.
+The AATF will also include a $500 stipend to help with travel expenses.
+Application deadline: February 28

 Click here for more information on Francophonia Nice.

-In 2019 and for the past decade, Wallonie-Bruxelles International offered two summer scholarships to Belgium for AATF members at the secondary or college levels.
-Recipients attended a two-week language training session at the Université de Liège.
+For the past decade, Wallonie-Bruxelles International offered two summer scholarships to Belgium for AATF members and their students preparing to be teachers.
+Recipients will attend a two-week language training session at the Université de Liège.
 In the past the scholarships have included tuition and fees, housing in a university residence hall, and a stipend for meals.
 Transportation is at the charge of awardees.
-Please note that these scholarships are intended for candidates who need to work on their French skills, and the programs do not generally address French language pedagogy.
+Please note that this year the scholarships are for future teachers of French.
+Therefore, candidates must be regular or student members of the AATF or recommended by a current AATF member.
+The AATF will also include a $500 stipend to help with travel expenses.
+Application deadline: February 28

 5. Walter Jensen Student Scholarship (confirmed)